xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 This table shows that when you reboot an AppVM, it preserves all of your user files—e.g., your browser bookmarks, cookies, etc. AppVMs are usable for everyday use, but they still protect the root file system.
 The other domains are for specific purposes.

-The TemplateVM doesn't reset any logical volumes, becuase is where we make system-level changes to our security domains.
+The TemplateVM doesn't reset any logical volumes, because is where we make system-level changes to our security domains.
 See the relationships diagram above.

 # How Should You Use an AppVM?